INK-USC/predicting-big-bench/README.md

 ### Training Performance Prediction Models

-`code/example.sh` contains an example script to reproduce experiments in Sec.
+`code/scripts/train.sh` contains an example script to reproduce experiments in Sec.
 3-4 of the paper.

-The script will first automatically tune hyperparameters on the `train_file` and `dev_file`.
+* The script will first automatically tune hyperparameters on the `train_file` and `dev_file`.
-Then it will run the best set of hyperparameters on all folds in the `../data/bigbench/${setting}/` directory.
+* Then it will run the best set of hyperparameters on all folds in the `../data/bigbench/${setting}/` directory.
+* The mean and std over all folds will be printed out at the end of the program.
-The predictions will be saved where the data files are.
-The test set predictions will be saved to `test_mlp_pred.csv` in the following example.
+* The predictions will be saved where the data files are.
+For example, the test set predictions from a MLP model will be saved to `test_mlp_pred.csv`.

 ```bash